Colour: Mahogany to rusty brown; red after a blood meal

 Size: ¼ inch

 Bed bugs are found most commonly in beds with multiple users, like those in guest rooms or hotels.
-For this reason, it's important to be on guard with the beds in your house that accommodate more than one person or that experience more turnover.
-If you see bed bugs in your home, it's time to call The Pest Detective for bed bug extermination in Vancouver.
+For this reason, it’s important to be on guard with the beds in your house that accommodate more than one person or that experience more turnover.
+If you see bed bugs in your home, it’s time to call The Pest Detective for bed bug extermination in Vancouver.
 No one should suffer the presence of these blood-sucking pests.
 That’s why we promptly send over our bed bug exterminator.
 Vancouver residents can rest assured our technician will thoroughly examine the scope of the problem and provide quick relief.
-Our university-trained experts can find the source of the infestation, exterminate those in and around your home, and advise you on how to prevent recurrence.
+Our university-trained experts can find the source of the infestation, exterminate those in and around your home, and advise you on how to prevent a recurrence.

 The Pest Detective is proud to provide this service for our commercial clients as well, including apartment buildings, healthcare institutions, schools, hotels, and other establishments.

 Bed bugs like to travel and will hide in suitcases, boxes and shoes to be near a food supply.
 They are elusive, nocturnal creatures.
 They can hide behind baseboards, electrical switch plates, picture frames and even wallpaper.
 They come out at night for a blood meal.

 Bedbugs like to hide in small cracks and crevices close to a human environment.
 They can be found behind baseboards, wallpaper, upholstery and in furniture crevices.